 Discovery is at the top of the game when it comes to special effects and Clash of the Dinosaurs continues that legacy.

 It runs in four separate episodes, each focusing on a particular aspect of dinosaurs from their survival mechanisms, to how some dinosaurs become such effective and feared predators.
-On the other side of the coin is an episode focused just on the the less fearosome but often no less huge plant eating dinosaurs.
 Read more “Clash of the Dinosaurs”

 Join a passionate primatologist, a cameraman and a writer from their exotic treehouse in the middle of the jungle in Gabon as they spend their days looking for the not so famous monkey, the Red-capped Mangabey.